Gabriel707/register-system/README.md

 > Project status: In development.

-In order to run this poroject in yourt local machine, please do the following:
+In order to run this poroject in yourt local machine, please do the following on Git Bash and/or Terminal:

 ```
-npm install example
+java Main.java
 ```